ovspianist/quartz/content/Becoming the 3 Pct Unpacking the One Metric.md

 ---
-title: "Becoming the 3% - Unpacking the One Metric"
+title: Becoming the 3 Pct Unpacking the One Metric
 tags:
-- "trading"
+- trading
 ---

 # Becoming the 3% - Unpacking the One Metric